UPDATED JUL 14, 2020

 With an all-vegan, six-course tasting menu, you'll want to put this spot at the top of your bucket list.
 Luckily, the portions are small, so you’ll have room to try all six dishes (hopefully).
 Each plate is a masterful arrangement of color and flavor and features many raw food flavorings.
 Try a wine pairing to perfect a night of fantastic food in this classy townhouse in Logan Circle.
 Fitt Tip: They're only open Friday and Saturday, so we recommend making a reservation!

-Stop by HipCityVeg in NW DC to try one of their mouthwatering and incredibly satisfying vegan “meat” recipes.
+Stop by HipCityVeg to try one of their mouthwatering and incredibly satisfying vegan “meat” recipes.
 Their Battered Chick’n and Lil’ Golden Nugs taste just like the real deal, and their plant-based chocolate milkshake is to die for.
-HipCityVeg is perfect for any curious carnivores looking to try out awesome vegan food, and, of course, it’s a staple for any plant-based foodie in The District.
+HipCityVeg is perfect for any curious carnivores looking to try out awesome vegan food, and of course, it’s a staple for any plant-based foodie in The District.

 Fruitive made history as the first-ever certified organic fast casual restaurant in North America, and since then, they've only been stepping up their veggie game.
 From yogis and runners to cyclists and hikers, Fruitive is the refueling spot for many plant-based athletes in downtown DC.
-Fitt Tip: their menus change with the seasons, so be on the lookout for fresh finds year-round!
+Fitt Tip: their menu changes with the season, so be on the lookout for fresh finds year-round!

 If you’re looking for Israeli food in Chinatown, Shouk is the place to be.
 This plant-based eatery offers modern Israeli street food that earned them the title of "Best Fast Casual" eatery from The Washington Post, a spot in the Top 10 Food & Restaurant Trends from Forbes, and Hands-Down Best Hummus from Fitt.